lel4866/CompareONEToIB.cs/README.md

 **--symbol** specifies the index whose options will be checked. spx, rut, and ndx are currently supported.

-**--onefile** specifies the full path to the ONE file to be processed.
+**--onefile** specifies the name (including path if necessary) to the ONE file to be processed.

-**--ibfile**  specifies the full path to the IB file to be processed.
+**--onedir** specifies the path to the directory where your ONE files are saved.

-**--onedir** specifies the full path to where your ONE files are saved.
+**--ibfile**  specifies the name (including path if necessary) to the IB file to be processed.

-**--ibdir**  specifies the full path to where your IB files are saved.
+**--ibdir**  specifies the path to the directory where your IB files are saved.

-If you specify a directory instead of a file, the program will search for the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv for IB).
+If you specify a directory instead of a file, the program will search for the latest file in the directory whose name matches the proper pattern (yyyy-mm-dd-ONEDetailReport.csv for ONE, and portfolio.yyyymmdd.csv or filtered_portfolio.yyyymmdd.csv for IB).
 You cannot specify both a file and a directory for the same type (ONE, IB).

 There are two optional command line arguments: